IBM/maximo-labs/MkDocs/apm_8.8/docs/matrix.md

 ## View Matrix for Criticality and End of life, Criticality and Risk, Criticality and Health

 `Action:`
-1. From the main grid view, click the Matrix tab, you will see the matrix, each cell contains the assets count which fall in the x-axis and y-axis range.
+1. From the asset grid view, click the Matrix icon, you will see the matrix, each cell contains the assets count which fall in the x-axis and y-axis range.
    For example, the red cell in the top right corner shows the assets that End of Life is high and Criticality is also High which means high risks.
    Besides cells, there are also several cards which is summarized count for the different categories of assets, normally High is for assets that need to take action in high priority.